pubnub/chat-engine-push-notifications/docs/configuration/README.md

 }));

 ```
-This is all what required to perform minimal configuration.
+This is all that required to perform minimal configuration.

 ### Properties: